 Fortunately, the city also offered the ideal platform.
 Sam’s–a former disco previously known as Uncle Sam’s, and before that the Depot–was rapidly becoming the hip venue for touring bands on what would eventually be known as the “alternative” rock circuit.
 Situated in a converted Greyhound bus depot on the corner of 7th Street and First Avenue, the club’s “7th Street Entry” (a former coat check room) served as an incubator for local hardcore acts, while the 1,500-capacity Mainroom hosted the bigger headliners.

-Prince, of course, became the first artist to cross that de facto barrier.
-He was already known around Sam’s as a customer; owner Allan Fingerhut recalled letting him into the club while he was still a teenager, during the Uncle Sam’s days (Matos 2016).
-More importantly, however, the buzz around Prince was starting to make its way downtown.
-“People had told [general manager] Steve [McClellan], this guy is hot,” then-music critic (and, later, manager of Twin Cities country-rockers the Jayhawks) PD Larson told the Current.
+Prince was among the first artists to cross that de facto barrier.
+He was already known around Sam’s as a customer; owner Allan Fingerhut recalled letting him into the club while he was still a teenager, during the Uncle Sam’s days.
+More importantly, however, the buzz around Prince was making its way downtown.
+“People had told [general manager] Steve [McClellan], this guy is hot,” then-music critic (and, later, manager of Twin Cities country-rockers the Jayhawks) PD Larson told Minnesota Public Radio.
 “He was largely an unknown quantity to a good chunk of Minneapolis.
-So [Sam’s] essentially took a chance” (Renzetti 2016).
+So [Sam’s] essentially took a chance” (Renzetti 2016 “Prince’s First”).

 Like many of the chances taken on Prince in those days, it paid off.
 Still high off the exposure from Rolling Stone and SNL, the frontman and his band took the stage after opening act Curtiss A with renewed confidence.
 “I remember it was just an unbelievable performance,” bassist André Cymone recalled to Chris Riemenschneider of the Minneapolis Star Tribune.
 “There was a good-to-be-home side to it, but also a little bit of the conquering-hero thing” (Riemenschneider 2016).
 In a cheeky reference to his return from the “Oz” of New York to the Midwest, Prince began the show by clicking his heels together, Judy Garland-like, and murmuring, “There’s no place like home, there’s no place like home, there’s no place like home.”
 Then, he proceeded to knock the crowd’s proverbial socks off.